n3utrin0x/notch/README.md

 Notch
 =====

-A simple blogging platform.
+A simplistifc single-user blogging platform.
 Work in progress.